RN to BSN Program

 - Recommendation from a full-time Benedictine University Department of Nursing and Health faculty member

-- Need for elective credit to fulfill the 120 semester hour requirement for BSN completion
+- Need for elective credit to fulfill the 120 semester hour requirement or 55 baccalaureate semester hour requirement for BSN completion

-- Meeting with advisor to complete RN to BSN Plan of Study
+- Meeting with the nursing advisor to complete RN to BSN Plan of Study